formatjs/formatjs/website/docs/intl.md

 ### defaultRichTextElements

 A map of tag to rich text formatting function.
 This is meant to provide a centralized way to format common tags such as `<b>`, `<p>`... or enforcing certain Design System in the codebase (e.g standardized `<a>` or `<button>`...).
 See https://github.com/formatjs/formatjs/issues/1752 for more context.

+### fallbackOnEmptyString

+Defaults to `true`.

+This boolean option can be useful if you want to intentionally provide empty values for certain locales via empty strings.
+When `fallbackOnEmptyString` is `false`, empty strings will be returned instead of triggering the fallback procedure.
+This behaviour can be leveraged to "skip" content in specific locales.

+See [this issue](https://github.com/formatjs/formatjs/issues/607) for more context.

 ## formatDate